Also by Pauline Connolly:

 be ‘free’ – authentic, self-supporting, etc, they may (succumbing to ‘stage

-layers of neurosis (e.g. the phony, phobic, impasse, implosive, and explosive
+of neurosis (e.g. the phony, phobic, impasse, implosive, and explosive layer);

 resistances to ontact.[11]
 Yet, suffering/ endurance, and courage are necessary

-p.443) remarks, “the awareness of, and ability to endure, unwanted emotions are
+awareness of, and ability to endure, unwanted emotions are the condition sine

-the condition sine qua non for a successful cure.”
-Therapists will, thus, be
+qua non for a successful cure.”
+Therapists will, thus, be “looking for the

 In raising consciousness, and working with resistance[12], the therapist